ahmadnourallah/theTranslator/README.md

 # The Translator
 Translate your text with many amazing features
+# What it is ?
+It's a texts translator using a online translators like google translator and yandex with user-friendly UI.
 # Features
 * Simple and lightweight
 * Easy to use